 What’s Driving Silver’s Strength?

-• Industrial demand from sectors like solar energy, electronics, and renewable technologies.
+- Industrial demand tied to sectors such as solar energy, electronics, and renewable technologies

 Silver Price Volatility: A Historical Perspective